born two months before

 charts, graphs, and tables produced by Shri Jyoti Star software * adapted by BP Lama

 Punarvasu * Aditya * Purnavasi * Vutvrta * Jamitra

-For Punarvasu gentlemen, the condition of prosperous, preaching, inclusive, broad-scope, philosophical, humanistic Guru may considerably affect the outcome.
+For Punarvasu births of a masculine valence, the condition of prosperous, preaching, inclusive, broad-scope, philosophical, humanistic Guru may considerably affect the outcome.
 Masculine births under auspice of Puna, Visaka, or Purvabhadra may find that their worldview is greatly shaped by the character of priestly teachers and guides.

-Guidance from the Twin Gardeners called Castor-and-Pollux.
-Their purpose is restoration and rehabilitation of lost knowledge
+Guidance is provided by emissaries from the realm of the Twin Gardeners called Castor-and-Pollux.
+Their purpose is restoration, renewal, and rehabilitation of lost knowledge.

 Themes of restoration of lost knowledge, gardening, fertility of understanding, wish fulfillment, and conceptual teaching may contextualize Aditya's terrestrial experience.
 Applies also to Chandra in Punarvasu